This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This pharmacy is in a business park in northwest London and closed to the general public, so it does not see people face-to-face.
-It dispenses NHS and private prescriptions.
+It dispenses NHS prescriptions.
 Medicines are delivered to people’s homes or to a nearby branch of the pharmacy, from where people can collect them.
 It supplies medicines in multi‐compartment compliance packs for people who have difficulty taking their medicines at the right time.
-It also dispenses some private prescriptions issued from its other pharmacy for a range of conditions and there are medicines for sale through a website https://medsrus.co.uk.
-The pharmacy mainly supplies medicines to people living in the United Kingsom (UK).
-This was a routine inspection focussing mainly on the pharmacy's association with the owner's online prescribing service, so some pharmacy services and some standards were not covered.
+The pharmacy supplies medicines to people living in the United Kingdom (UK).

 Inspection summary findings